-The SuperKEKB accelerators consists of two storage rings: The electron (positron) accelerator operating at energy of 7.007 GeV (4.0 GeV) which is called as high energy ring (low energy ring), or "HER" ("LER").
-The SuperKEKB shrinks the vertical beam size (σ_y) to tens of nano-meter at the collision point, which is called as "nano-beam".
-The currents of each beam are only twice than ones of KEKB.
-As a result, a designed instantaneous luminosity is 8.0×10^{35} cm-2s-1, which is about 40 times than one of KEKB accelerator.

-The Belle II detector is the successor of the Belle detector, and the track efficiency and particle identification are largely improved by the several updates of the subdetectors.
+The SuperKEKB accelerators consists of two storage rings: the electron (positron) accelerator operating at energy of 7.007 GeV (4.000 GeV), which is called the high energy ring (low energy ring), or "HER" ("LER").
+The SuperKEKB shrinks the vertical beam size (σ_y) to tens of nanometers at the collision point, which is referred to as the "nano-beam" scheme.
+The currents of each beam are only twice those of KEKB.
+As a result, the design instantaneous luminosity is $8.0 \times 10^{35} \, \text{cm}^{-2} \text{s}^{-1}$, which is about 40 times larger than that of the KEKB accelerator.
+The Belle II detector is the successor of the Belle detector, and the tracking efficiency and particle identification are largely improved by the several upgrades of the subdetectors.